 Indian Hot Springs

 There aren’t a whole lot of hot springs near Denver, but this is one of them.
 This historic resort lies only 32 miles west of downtown Denver in Idaho Springs.
-There are a variety of soaking options here, but only the caves are clothing optional.
-There are lodge rooms, cabins and campsites for nightly rent.
+There is a variety of soaking options here, but only the caves are clothing optional.
+There are lodge rooms, cabins, and campsites for nightly rent.

 302 Soda Creek Rd, Idaho Springs | 303-989-6666